CONABIO/antares3/docs/setup.rst

 Amazon Web Services
 -------------------

 It's assumed that a Cluster is already configured and variable ``mount_point`` is set to path of shared volume.
+See `Installation-Cloud Deployment`_ .

 Open DataCube
 ^^^^^^^^^^^^^

-Once configuration file for ``datacube`` was created, execute in an instance of `Auto Scaling Groups`_ configured in `Dependencies-Cloud Deployment`_ in step 2:
+Log in to an instance of `Auto Scaling Groups`_ configured in `Dependencies-Cloud Deployment`_ in step 2, create on that instance the configuration file for ``datacube`` and execute:

 .. attention::